Kwiket/jets-seatmap-react-lib-pub/SEATMAP-INTEGRATION.md

   builtInTooltip: true,                     // see `onTooltipRequested` section
   externalPassengerManagement: false,       // see `onTooltipRequested` section
   tooltipOnHover: false,                    // see `onTooltipRequested` section

+  scaleType: 'zoom',                        // type of scaling applied to adjust to the desired width of the rendered seat map: `zoom` | `scale`, FF supports `scale` only

   apiUrl: 'PROVIDED_API_URL',
   apiAppId: 'PROVIDED_APP_ID',